arvinddulal/arvinddulal/README.md

 I am a 15-year-old high school sophomore
 ----------------------------------------

-Working on data and AI engineering.
+Working on data and AI/ML engineering.

 * 🌍  Based in Pennsylvania, United States